GoaFan77/E4X-Interregnum-Minimod-Repo/INT SinsRe 0.91b/Readme.txt

 Sins:  Remastered
 https://www.moddb.com/mods/sinsre

-Do NOT use this minimod with Enhanced 4X alone.
-For E4X, use E4X SinsRe 0.91b instead.
+If this mod is used, E4X SinsRe 0.91b must also be used.

 ---Credits---
 This minimod was created and is maintained by Dolynick, the creator of the Sins:Remastered Mod